LEAVE FROM WORK FOR SURVIVORS OF DOMESTIC VIOLENCE, SEXUAL ASSAULT, OR STALKING

 Any employee who is a victim of domestic violence, sexual assault, or stalking may take time off from work to address the violence.
 Also, an employee whose child, spouse, intimate partner, parent, grandparent, or parent-in-law has been a victim may use this leave to help that family member address the domestic violence, sexual assault, or stalking.

-Can Part-Time Employees Take This Leave?
+Can Part-Time or Seasonal Employees Take This Leave?

 Do All Employers Have to Follow This Law?